-The school has access to a wide range of education, health and social services professionals available in Oxfordshire.
-This includes outreach teachers from the ASD service, school nurse team, Speech and Language Therapists, Northern House Outreach and others.
+The school has access to a range of education, health and social services professionals available in Oxfordshire.
+This includes outreach teachers from the Communications and Interaction team, school nurse team, Speech and Language Therapists, Northern House Outreach and others.
 It also includes the Advisory Team for Inclusion.
 We are committed to using the expertise and advice provided by other professionals.
 Other voluntary organisations can be contacted as required.